nicolasblancom/web-form-chatbot-assistant/readme.md

 ## Usage

+Enter the container with `./shell.sh` from devilbox dir.

+Change to the project with `cd webformchatbot/htdocs` and install composer dependencies with `composer install`.

 Visit `http://webformchatbot.loc` or whatever domain you have set in `/etc/hosts`

 You will see a typical chat interface where you can write something in the input that is at the bottom of the screen,